poult-lab/daily-word/english_words_ learning.md

 [v] She has set out to seduce Stephen.

 "to persuade sb to have sex with you, especially sb who is younger or who has less experience than you"

+#### 09/26.01

+01.pitch /pɪtʃ/

+[n] Seoul World Cup Stadium faces criticism for poor quality of pitch.

+"an area of ground specially prepared and marked for playing a sports game"

+#### 10/07.01

+01.proclamation /ˌprɑːkləˈmeɪʃn/

+[n] ...a proclamation of independence.

+"an official statement about sth important that is made to the public; the act of making an official statement"

+#### 10/21.01

+01.heads up /hedz ʌp/

+[noun] Heads up, boys! a train is coming.

+"an advance warning of something"

+#### 10/24.01

+01.discrepancy /dɪsˈkrepənsi/

+[n] What are the reasons for the discrepancy between girls' and boys' performance in school?

+"a difference between two or more things that should be the same"

+#### 11/01.04

+01.derby /ˈdɜːrbi/

+[n] The Derby is **the name of a race for three-year-old horses that takes place each year**.
+In Britain, it refers to a race that takes place in Epsom.
+In the United States, it refers particularly to the Kentucky Derby.

+02.riverbed /ˈrɪvərˌbɛd/

+[n] In the process of riverbed evolution, the hydrodynamic model and sediment transport model are generally used to decouple riverbed deformation.

+"a channel occupied (or formerly occupied) by a river"

+03.sediment /ˈsedɪmənt/

+[n] Many organisms that die in the sea are soon buried by sediment.

+"the solid material that settles at the bottom of a liquid"

+04.decouple /diːˈkʌpl/

+[v] ..a conception which decouples culture and politics. "to end the connection or relationship between two things"

+#### 11/05

+01.cyclic /ˈsaɪklɪk/

+[adj] Economic activity often follows a cyclical pattern.

+"repeated many times and always happening in the same order"

+02.cyclicality /sɪklɪˈkælɪtɪ/

+[n] These people think that commodity prices have left cyclicality in the past.

+"the property or characteristic of being cyclical"

+03.commodity /kəˈmɑːdəti/

+[n] a drop in commodity prices.

+"a product or a raw material that can be bought and sold"

+#### 11/07

+01.probation /proʊˈbeɪʃn/

+[n] In contrast, T.O.P has faced a less welcoming response.
+In 2016, he was convicted of smoking marijuana at his home and sentenced to two years of probation.

+"a system that allows a person who has committed a crime not to go to prison if they behave well and if they see an official (called a probation officer ) regularly for a fixed period of time"